VIDEO: U-Haul plows through Ohio store in smash-and-grab

-It happened at Beauty Plus in Cleveland, Ohio around 5 a.m.
-Tuesday.
-Video shows a man wearing a white coverall walk inside, break into the cash register and pull out the money.
+It happened at Beauty Plus in Cleveland, Ohio, around 5 a.m. on Tuesday.
+Video shows a man wearing a white coverall walk inside, break into the cash register and pull out money.
 As he attempts to get away, he stumbles and falls over the mess of hair products and shelving knocked all over the floor.
 The ATM inside the store is left untouched.

 Thursday, the damage was still being repaired.
 The store owner did not share with management how much was stolen.
-Construction crews on site estimated rebuilding the brick wall would cost $10,000 dollars.
-Abe Hamed, the owner of United Construction Management called the amount of damage from the smash-and-grab unusual.
+Construction crews on site estimated rebuilding the brick wall would cost $10,000.
+Abe Hamed, the owner of United Construction Management, called the amount of damage from the smash-and-grab unusual.

 A few minutes after the smash-and-grab occurred, the video shows another man walking through the hole in the wall to grab a handful of items before police arrived.